-- 4770 However, EFRAG recalls that in its comment letter on Discussion Paper DP/2017/1 Disclosure Initiative - Principles of Disclosure, EFRAG expressed concern that the proposed role of the primary financial statements focuses too much on the elements (assets, liabilities, equity, income, expenses).
-More specifically, EFRAG has concerns that the description noted in paragraph 20(a) of the ED may be too narrow.
-Instead, EFRAG considers that the defined role of the primary financial statements should focus on the overall position, performance, cash flows and stewardship of the entity, rather than the individual line items. - Aggregation and disaggregation - 4871 EFRAG welcomes the IASB's efforts to improve disaggregation as a complement to the additional subtotals, particularly when dealing with groups of line items that have dissimilar characteristics and if the disaggregation leads to the disclosure of material information. - 4972 EFRAG considers that having the principles and general requirements on aggregation and disaggregation of information in the financial statements in a single place within the new standard (paragraphs 25-28 and paragraphs B5-B15 of the ED) will bring clarity and improve consistent application, especially when dealing with large residual balances and 'other' balances both in the statement of financial position and statement(s) of financial performance. - 5073 EFRAG also supports the IASB's decision not to introduce a quantitative threshold for the disaggregation of a group of items.
+- 4671 EFRAG welcomes the IASB's efforts to improve disaggregation as a complement to the additional subtotals, particularly when dealing with groups of line items that have dissimilar characteristics and if the disaggregation leads to the disclosure of material information. - 4772 EFRAG considers that having the principles and general requirements on aggregation and disaggregation of information in the financial statements in a single place within the new standard (paragraphs 25-28 and paragraphs B5-B15 of the ED) will bring clarity and improve consistent application, especially when dealing with large residual balances and 'other' balances both in the statement of financial position and statement(s) of financial performance.

+- 4873 EFRAG also supports the IASB's decision not to introduce a quantitative threshold for the disaggregation of a group of items.
 EFRAG is of the view that a principlebased rather than a rule-based guidance should be developed to address the overaggregation of line items. - 74 Notwithstanding the above, EFRAG is of the view some further clarifications on the principle of aggregation are necessary.
-In particular, it is unclear: - (a) whether assets can be aggregated in a single line item if they share a common operational purpose but differ in the way the assets are financed; - (b) how the principles of (dis)aggregation relate to the use of comparatives.
-I.e. an entity - (i) would (not) need to retain the amount of detail presented in prior year financial statements (if it has concluded that another level of aggregation or disaggregation was appropriate); or - (ii) may change its presentation (including a restatement of the comparative information presented). - (c) how an entity can avoid that the application of the proposals in paragraphs 27 and 28 of the ED lead to presentation and disclosure of immaterial items obscuring the presentation of relevant information - 75 EFRAG notes that with regard to goodwill the proposals in the ED and the Discussion Paper on Goodwill and Impairment are not aligned.
-EFRAG is of the view, as explained in paragraph 91, that the unique nature of goodwill requires that any impairments thereof should be presented separately on the face of the income statement.
+In particular, it is unclear: - (a) how the principles of (dis)aggregation relate to the use of comparatives.
+I.e. an entity - (i) would (not) need to retain the amount of detail presented in prior year financial statements (if it has concluded that another level of aggregation or disaggregation was appropriate); or - (ii) may change its presentation (including a restatement of the comparative information presented). - (b) how an entity can avoid that the application of the proposals in paragraphs 27 and 28 of the ED lead to presentation and disclosure of immaterial items obscuring the presentation of relevant information - 75 EFRAG notes that with regard to goodwill the proposals in the ED and the Discussion Paper on Goodwill and Impairment are not aligned.
+EFRAG is of the view, as explained in paragraph 9794, that the unique nature of goodwill requires that any impairments thereof should be presented separately on the face of the income statement.